DIY Basement Finishing In Utah: A Homeowner’s Step-By-Step Guide

 • Time commitment and skill level

-Be truthful about your skills.
+However, it pays to be truthful about your skills and work within your limits.
 DIY basement finishing requires:

 • Basic carpentry abilities